tcastal/dondada/menu/DATASTORY.md

 We also came upon locations where beer lovers in a quest for new flavors would meet.
 We investigated the role of microbreweries and we discovered that they seem to offer a platform for IPAs, bringing their name out in the world.<br>

 Finally, we tried to predict what beers will shape the future of the Beeriverse by identifying styles that shared similar patterns to IPAs.
-Pale Ales CHECK were found to be the most likely groundbreaking beer style.
+Pale Ales were found to be one of the most likely groundbreaking beer style although we lacked some evidences and computational power in the process.
 <br>
 <br>